 Sign up for WPR’s email newsletter.

-“Our hope is to restore dignity, respect, provide closure and just realize that these people have lives,” Houston said on WPR’s “Wisconsin Today.”
+“Our hope is to restore dignity, respect, provide closure and just realize that these people (had) lives,” Houston said on WPR’s “Wisconsin Today.”

 The people Houston referred to are known as “The 831.”
-Workers exhumed their remains from the Milwaukee County Grounds cemetery — known as “Cemetery II” — in 2013 to make room for the Froedtert Hospital Center for Advanced Care.
+Archaeologists exhumed their remains from the Milwaukee County Grounds cemetery — known as “Cemetery 2” — in 2013 to make room for the Froedtert Hospital Center for Advanced Care.

 Since then, The 831 remains have been shelved at the University of Wisconsin-Milwaukee for anthropological research.
-Some of that research involves osteological profiling to identify any trauma and, if possible, gender.
+Some of that research involves osteological profiling to identify individuals, any trauma or health issues and if possible, gender and age.

 Houston founded and leads The Descendant Community of Milwaukee County Grounds Cemeteries, a nonprofit that supports families of the roughly 10,000 people who were once buried at four different cemeteries across Wauwatosa.